JingkaiSHI/Mine-Assistant-Mod/README.txt

 Update Log:
 2023/8/3: Set up deferred register for blocks, items, tile entity and creative tabs.
 2023/8/4: Add hologram base into the game, encountered bugs in the process.
+2023/8/7: added the base into the game, fixed previous mentioned bug, found more problems